COVID-19 Information and Helpful Resources

 Together, we can keep our communities healthy and safe.

-Our office remains available for constituent services and casework.
+Our office remains available for casework and constituent services.
 Please do not hesitate to contact us if we can be of any assistance with accessing resources related to COVID-19, including the following state agencies:

 - Employment Development Department - The Governor has waived the one-week waiting period to receive unemployment benefits for those unemployed and/or disabled as a result of COVID-19.